-In the context of this elegant tension, I've been thinking about faith a good bit over the past few months as we try to imagine the role that faith plays in the Augsburg University community on the occasion of our 150th anniversary - I'd like to offer a brief glimpse of some of my thinking and see if it makes sense to you as we all seek to grasp what it means to be faithful people in the world.
+In the context of this elegant tension, I've been thinking about faith a good bit over the past few months as we try to imagine the role that faith plays in the Augsburg University community and I'd like to offer a brief glimpse of some of my thinking and see if it makes sense to you as we all seek to grasp what it means to be faithful people in the world.
 How are we called to wrestle with angels in our lives of faith in the world?